Improvements of Node Security¶

 Note that when you demote a node from master candidate to normal node, another master-capable and normal node will be promoted to master candidate.
-For this newly promoted node, the same changes apply as if it was explicitely promoted.
+For this newly promoted node, the same changes apply as if it was explicitly promoted.

 The same behavior should be ensured for the corresponding rapi command.

 When offlining a node, it immediately loses its role as master or master candidate as well.
 When it is onlined again, it will become master candidate again if it was so before.
-The handling of the keys should be done in the same way as when the node is explicitely promoted or demoted to or from master candidate.
+The handling of the keys should be done in the same way as when the node is explicitly promoted or demoted to or from master candidate.
 See the previous section for details.

 This affects the command: